fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 When code gets refactored, there is always the risk of [regression](https://en.wikipedia.org/wiki/Regression_testing), meaning that existing functionality may break.
 Let's refactor the remaining operations by first writing a test for each route of the API.

 Let's start with the operation for adding a new note.
-Let's write a test that adds a new note and verifies that the amount of notes returned by the API increases, and that the newly added note is in the list.
+Let's write a test that adds a new note and verifies that the number of notes returned by the API increases and that the newly added note is in the list.

 ```js
 test('a valid note can be added', async () => {